About our research

 We are a young lab – if you are interested in collaborating, please don’t hesitate to contact us!
 (Unfortunately at the moment we cannot take any more students or postdocs, but please stay posted for upcoming openings!)

 We are deeply thankful to the organisations that have funded us to make our research possible.
-We are supported by the Wellcome Trust, the Medical Research Council, the Academy of Medical Sciences of the UK, the Forbeck Research Foundation, UNAM, the Miguel Alemán Trust, UC MEXUS and CONACYT.
+We are or have been supported by the Wellcome Trust, the Medical Research Council, the Academy of Medical Sciences of the UK, the Melanoma Research Alliance, the Forbeck Research Foundation, UNAM, the Miguel Alemán Trust, UC MEXUS and CONACYT.